 Shirdi is a small town, which is located about 300 km from Mumbai.
 Situated in the heart of the sugarcane belt of the state of Maharashtra, Shirdi is one of the most frequented places of pilgrimage in India.

 At the heart of Shirdi’s economy is the Sai Baba Samadhi Mandir, shrine of the saint, Sai Baba.
 Hundreds and thousands of devotees of all faiths flock at the temple throughout the year, several of them opt to walk hundreds of miles over motorized transport to reach here in the winter months.

-The Shirdi Trust complex ‘Dwarawati Bhaktiniwas’ is walking distance from the Bus stand.
-It offers accommodation for small groups or families in dormitories and AC and non-AC rooms at fairly reasonable price.
-Outside the complex there are hotels.
-Some bus operators have tie-ups with the hotels and may work out cheaper and save time in peak season.
+The Shirdi Trust complex Dwarawati Bhaktiniwas is at a walking distance from the bus stand.
+It offers accommodation for small groups or families in dormitories and AC as well as non-AC rooms at fairly reasonable prices.

 The average minimum and maximum temperature of Shirdi is as given below.
 The best time to visit Shirdi is also specified.